adoreblvnk/CICD_tutorials/jenkins tutorial/README.md

 Jenkins allows developers to <mark>continuously</mark> build, test, & deploy the code to check that the application is stable.
 This allows for continuous development.

-**Why Use Jenkinsfile?**

-Instead of creating new jobs for Jenkins via GUI, Jenkinsfile is a pipeline as a code.
+**Why Use Jenkinsfile?**: Instead of creating new jobs for Jenkins via GUI, Jenkinsfile is a pipeline as a code.
 A pipeline is a process of deploying source code from repo to production.

 ### Practical: Create Jenkinsfile